Get that entry-level job and thrive in your last year of college!

 Your final year of college is finally here.
 Where did the time go?
 Everyone keeps mentioning the dreaded “J” word (job search!), and you feel like dropping out of school is becoming a more appealing option with every passing day.
 Are you trying for an entry-level job in DC?
 Law school in LA?
 A Gap Year abroad?
 No idea?

 Senior year brings on a lot of responsibilities and stress, which can drive you insane if you don’t learn how to handle it.
-The recent pandemic has thrown in an extra obstacle to an already complicated transition.
-Many companies are playing it safe and unwilling to commit to new hirees.
+The COVID-19 pandemic threw in an extra obstacle to an already complicated transition.
+Many companies are playing it safe and unwilling to commit to new hires.
 It seems like for the time being everyone is concerned about one thing: uncertainty.
 This is nothing new for seniors in college who are already plagued by the idea of having no idea of what they are going to do next.

 However, a quick change of mentality will make you realize that this is a year for opportunities!
 You can still enjoy the last year of youthful freedom while preparing for your future.
 At the same time, these unprecedented times don’t have to mean that the job search process is more painful.
 It’s just different!
 Here’s a Senior Year Checklist to help get your job hunt started, as well as any other future plans that you may have.